jkguiang/AutoDQM/README.md

 ## Using AutoDQM

 ###### Setup:
-Clone this repository and move its contents to a public html directory.
+Clone this repository and move its contents to a public html directory, then run `./setup.sh` to set up AutoDQM's directories.

 ###### Main Page:
 1. Select sample name